 Seasoning your firewood is an integral step in ensuring your wood is ready to burn when you need it.
 The last thing anyone wants is wood that is unseasoned because it will not burn properly.
 However, when most folks think about seasoning firewood, they probably imagine a long, arduous process.

 Luckily, some steps can be taken to make this process go much more quickly and efficiently.
-Seasoning your firewood does not have to be a strenuous project.
-Read on to learn all about ten of the fastest ways you can season your firewood and prepare it for the cold months.
+Seasoning your firewood does not have to be a difficult project.
+Read on to learn all about 10 of the fastest ways you can season your firewood and prepare it for the cold months.

 How Long Does Firewood Normally Take to Season?

-Firewood normally takes from 6-12 months to season.
+Firewood normally takes 12 months to season.
+Common methods of drying include sun-drying, using an oven, or using a fan.
 The speed of seasoning firewood depends on factors such as how well the wood is cut and stacked, the type of wood, and the method of drying.
-Common methods of drying include sun-drying, using an oven, or using a fan.

-This may seem like a long time.
-However, you can drastically reduce the time it takes with a few easy tips.
-Also, as long as you follow certain steps, you will make sure that the process does not take longer than it should.
+12 months may seem like a long time, but you can drastically reduce the time it takes with a few easy tips.

 When firewood is seasoned improperly, the process can take much longer.
-Many do not take the time at the beginning of the process to make it run more smoothly.
-The result can be a lengthy period that results in frustration.
+Many do not take the time at the beginning to make it run more smoothly.
+This results in a lengthy waiting period.

 Seasoning Your Firewood Faster

 Time is just one factor when it comes to seasoning firewood.
 Many elements need to be considered when beginning this process.
 These include: